codepo8/tinderesque/README.md

 * `nopecard` fires when the user clicked the "no" button
 * `yepcard` fires when the user clicked the "yes" button
+* `cardchosen` fires when the user clicked the current card
 * `deckempty` fires when all cards are gone - you can use this to pull new content

 Each of the custom events has a payload of three DOM references: